Sweetheart stories with Jennifer Aniston

 E.It’s not all nonsense in the colorful leaves, Colorful we even owe a tip for eternal life.
 According to a US study, we read, “Consuming junk food, such as a hot dog, costs us 36 minutes of our life.
 With good nutrition, we gain 26 minutes with one serving of nuts, for example. ”According to our calculations, if you ate 55 servings of nuts a day, you would gain a whole day over and over again – and munch yourself straight into immortality.
 You shouldn’t eat a hot dog in between.

 Such tricks must have been known in Hollywood for a long time.
-For example at Matthew McConaughey, about the loud In the colleague Yvette Nicole Brown once said that he “always smells of cereal and the good life”.
+For example at Matthew McConaughey, about the loud In colleague Yvette Nicole Brown once said that he “always smells of cereal and the good life”.
 Which begs the question: What does muesli actually smell like?
-For people who are more averse to the green way of life, the good life should smell more like a hearty English breakfast, but McConaughey’s scent glands don’t have that on offer.
+For people who are more averse to the green way of life, the good life should smell more like a hearty English breakfast, but McConaughey’s scent glands don’t offer that.

 A little sweat in your hair

 Actor Antoine Monot, Jr. revealed Colorful a marriage secret: “When I go out in the evening, for example, I always act as if Stefanie were with me.
-Then I know that she would have no problem with my behavior – that is important to me. ”His pub mates have certainly got used to the fact that, in addition to a beer for himself, he also orders an Aperol Spritz for his wife.
+Then I know that she would have no problem with my behavior – that’s important to me. ”His pub mates have surely got used to the fact that, in addition to a beer for himself, he also orders an Aperol Spritz for his wife.

 Cute problems